 CONFINTEA V Agenda For the Future

-Adult Learners Week is a UNESCO initiative supported in Australia by the Commonwealth Department of Education, Skills and Employment and coordinated by Adult Learning Australia.
+Adult Learners Week is a UNESCO initiative supported in Australia by the Commonwealth Department of Employment and Workplace Relations and coordinated by Adult Learning Australia.
 Adult Learners Week runs from 1–8 September and incorporates International Literacy Day, which is celebrated annually on September 8.

 Adult Learners Week in Australia is part of an international festival of adult learning.